Go From Confused To Camera-Confident

 Module Two: Program Mode

 This module is divided into 18 video lessons of ten minutes or less.
-It is definitely the longest module!
-It's also really valuable.
+It is definitely the longest module, but it's really valuable.
 It sets the stage for the other modes.
 You also receive the workbook pages for this module.
 In it, you'll learn:

 -What Program Mode is (with a slideshow to demonstrate)